The daughter of the woman killed by Pennsylvania prison escapee Danelo Cavalcante told police he said he was going ‘to do something bad’ to their lives | KRDO

 ‘Lock your doors.
 Lock your cars’

-While officers continued their search for Cavalcante over the weekend, authorities urged residents in Pocopson Township, which is next to the prison, to stay in their homes.
+While officers continued their search for Cavalcante, authorities urged residents in Pocopson Township, which is next to the prison, to stay in their homes.

 “People need to be on high alert. … He has killed someone.
 He’s alleged to have killed another person.
 So people need to take every precaution possible: Lock your doors, keep your eyes on your kids and keep your eyes on your neighbors and your friends,” Ryan had said a day earlier.
 “Everyone needs to be on high alert.”

 Since his escape, there have been “several credible sightings” of him in an area within the township, Pennsylvania State Police Lt.
-Col. George Bivens said in a Tuesday morning news conference.
+Col. George Bivens said in a September 5 news conference.

-Surveillance footage on Monday also captured Cavalcante in Longwood Gardens, a popular tourist attraction just south of the area authorities were searching near the prison, prompting the search area to shift, Bivens said.
+Surveillance footage also captured Cavalcante in Longwood Gardens, a popular tourist attraction just south of the area authorities were searching near the prison, prompting the search area to shift, Bivens said.

 The escapee also appeared to have obtained some items, including a backpack, a “duffel-sling type pack” and a hooded sweatshirt, Bivens said.